sourcesnow/xpspl/docs/configuration.rst

 Configuration
 =============

-Configuration options are defined in constants before loading the library.
+Configuration values are defined using constants before loading XPSPL.

 Constants
 ---------

 XPSPL_DEBUG
 +++++++++++
 XPSPL Debug mode

+When turned on XPSPL generates a log of all activity to STDOUT.

-When debug mode is turned off an exception handler is installed that automatically removes the processor traces from the stack.
+When turned off XPSPL removes its processor traces from uncaught exceptions.

 XPSPL_SIGNAL_HISTORY
 ++++++++++++++++++++
 Signal History

-Boolean option for the signal history.
+Default setting for the saving the signal history.

-By default it is ``false``.
+By default this is ``false``.

 XPSPL_PURGE_EXHAUSTED
 +++++++++++++++++++++
 Remove Exhausted processes

-Boolean option to automatically remove exhausted signals from the processor.
+When turned on this automatically removes installed processes from the processor once it determines they can no longer be used.

 By default this settings is ``true``.